Alteyka/Fly-from-Earth/README.md

 # Fly-from-Earth

-Simple project about how would fly from earth.
+Simple project about how would fly from Earth.
 Realised classic components of typical django project:
 Some "one-to-one" models;
 Class based Views (CBV) with using decorators which forbid display the content.